As of January 20, this event has been postponed.

 The 2021 Toyota Series Western Division kicks off the season in northern California on beautiful Lake Shasta January 28-30.
-Though the tournament may not be the slugfest people expect from West Coast tournaments, fat spotted bass and some of the best on-the-water views in the country more than make up for it.
+So, get ready for fat spotted bass and some of the best on-the-water views in the country.

 Toyota Series Western Division